-A coral atoll offering superb snorkeling and birding, Ducie Island is so remote that no threats to its native wildlife exist, and this sanctuary is one of the rare places in the world where wildlife is relatively unaffected by man’s presence.
-On a snorkeling excursion, we view bright-hued parrotfish feeding off the coral beds, while giant tridacna clams display mantles of purple, green, and blue.
+After a morning at sea you will experience expedition cruising at its finest as you land on one of nature’s wildlife sanctuaries.
+A remote coral atoll with superb snorkelling and birding, Ducie Island is so remote that no threats to its native wildlife exist, and it is one of the rare places in the world where wildlife is relatively unaffected by man’s presence.
+Your expedition team will lead a series of walks on the island.

 Henderson Island, Pitcairn Islands

-This upraised former coral atoll has fascinating eroded rock formations, with giant blowholes flinging up tremendous sea-spray.
-Very rare birds inhabit the island, including the Henderson Island rail and Stephen’s lori.
-Numerous underwater ravines and crevices support a great diversity of fish such as soldier fish, butterfly fish, and goatfish, and we will enjoy searching for them as we snorkel these beautiful waters.
+Arrive at Henderson Island at lunchtime.
+This upraised former coral atoll has fascinating eroded rock formations, with giant blowholes flinging up tremendous sea spray.
+Very rare birds inhabit the island, including the Henderson Island rail and Stephen’s Lori.
+Numerous underwater ravines and crevices support a great diversity of fish and while walking on the island, come across a profusion of coconut crabs.